Our expert criminal lawyers for break and enter and committing a serious indictable offence can help you:

 Australian Criminal Law Group is home to the experts at defending gun charges and for these sorts of offences, you need an experienced criminal lawyer to handle your case.
 It can be the difference between freedom and prison.

-You will be found not guilty of the offence of Firing at dwelling houses or buildings if the police cannot prove beyond a reasonable doubt:
+You will be found not guilty of the offence of firing at dwelling houses or buildings if the police cannot prove beyond a reasonable doubt:

 - You fired a firearm.